vhbelvadi/LaTeX-lecture-notes-class/README.md

 You can also include secondary options for your document.
 Again, pick one from each set below:

 1. Customise page headers as needed:
-- `headertitle` to display the main title/short alternative title (using this is recommended)
+- `headertitle` to display the main title/short alternative title
 - `headersection` to display the current/next section as appropriate
 - `headersubsection` to display the current/next subsection as appropriate
-- `headerno` for no header separator line (needs more work, use at your own risk)
+- `headerno` for a blank header (footers still display page numbers)

+**NB** The default behaviour is to display current/next sections and subsections.

 2. Customise theorem numbering as needed:
 - `theoremnosection`